The Long Arm (film)

-The Long Arm (USA: The Third Key) is a 1956 British film noir police procedural crime film starring Jack Hawkins.
-The film, which was based on a screenplay by Robert Barr and Janet Green, was directed by Charles Frend and produced by Michael Balcon.
+The Long Arm (USA title: The Third Key) is a 1956 British film noir police procedural crime film directed by Charles Frend and starring Jack Hawkins.
+It was based on a screenplay by Robert Barr and Janet Green, and produced by Michael Balcon.
 It was shot on location in London and Snowdonia in North Wales.

-Two years later Hawkins played a similar role in John Ford's Gideon's Day, a film based on books by John Creasey.
+Hawkins played a similar role in John Ford's Gideon's Day (1958), based on books by John Creasey.